The new Brexit deal: Will it pass? | DW | 18.10.2019

 Who will vote for the new deal?

-Several Conservative Brexiteers voted against the first plan, but many say they will support the last-minute divorce deal.
+Having voted against the first plan, many Conservative Brexiteers say they will support the last-minute divorce deal.

 Among them are members of the hardline European Research Group led by influential chairman Jacob Rees-Mogg.
 His support is seen as key to ensuring the party's Euroskeptics are fully on board.